What Pairs with Matcha Green Tea?

 The second is to keep some of the white chocolate chip aside and manually place them on top of the cookie dough after you’ve scooped and placed it on the pan.
 Once baked, the chocolate chips stay on the top, making for a more attractive presentation.

 The bold green color of the cookie is all naturally derived from the matcha powder itself.
 I remember the first iteration of this cookie with much less matcha, the dough was noticeably less green and my taste testers were asking for it to be more match-y.
-I agreed, it needed more, so I incorporated abundantly more matcha in this recipe because we love a good strong matcha flavor with that slightly bitter aftertaste.
-I hope you’ll enjoy it as well.
+I agreed, it needed more, so I incorporated abundantly more matcha in this recipe because we love a good strong matcha flavor with that slightly astringent aftertaste.

 Xoxo,